 Hiring international graduate students in the Accounting Professionals MBA program is a simple 3-step process:

-1. Fax the offer letter on company letterhead to (641) 472-1138, or email the letter as a Word or PDF attachment to one of our Designated School Officials (DSO): Karen Slowick at email@example.com, or Marianne Barber at firstname.lastname@example.org.
+1. Fax the offer letter on company letterhead to (641) 472-1138, or email the letter as a Word or PDF attachment to our Designated School Official (DSO): Karen Slowick at firstname.lastname@example.org.

 The offer letter should include:

 - Job title, work description, start date, term of employment, location, and salary.